LendingPoint Review

 These are the requirements for getting a LendingPoint loan:

-Because LendingPoint offers loans based on the strength of your personal (not business) creditworthiness, the lender does not require a certain time in business or annual revenue.
-Instead, you’ll need to meet these requirements:
+Because LendingPoint offers loans based on the strength of your personal (not business) creditworthiness, the lender does not require a certain time in business or annual business revenue.
+In addition to the requirements listed above, you must also:

 - Have an eligible ID and SSN